A natural Gromov-Witten virtual fundamental class: The VFC for domain-fine moduli spaces

-\begin{proof} For domain-fine maps, one can use the variation in $\nu$ to show that the linearization of the equation (\ref{del=nu}) in $(J, \nu)$ is onto (essentially because the graph $F$ of $f$ is an embedding, thus somewhere injective).
-Standard results then imply that there is a dense set of regular values in $\JV_{df}(X)$ over which each stratum of $\ov\M_{A,g,n}^{J}(X)$ is smooth with dimension equal to the index of the linearization.
-The top stratum has dimension (\ref{dim.MX}) and is oriented by the determinant line bundle as in \cite{rt1}.
-The compactness statements follow from Theorem~\ref{3.TopTheorem}a.
+Furthermore, over a regular path $\gamma$ in $\JV^{\ell}_{df}$ the moduli space $\M^{\gamma}_{A,g,n}(X)$ is an oriented cobordism of dimension $\iota+1$ with a compactification $\oM^{\gamma}=\M^{\gamma} \cup B^\gamma$ with codimension 2 boundary $B^\gamma$.
+Finally, the set of regular $J$ is open and dense in $\JV^{\ell}_{df}$, and the set of regular paths is open and dense in the space of paths in $\JV^{\ell}_{df}$. \end{theorem} \begin{proof} For domain-fine maps, one can use the variation in $\nu$ to show that the linearization of the equation (\ref{del=nu}) in $(J, \nu)$ is onto (essentially because the graph $F$ of $f$ is an embedding, thus somewhere injective).
+Standard results then imply that there is a dense set of regular values in $\JV_{df}(X)$ over which each stratum of $\ov\M_{A,g,n}^{J}(X)$ is smooth with dimension equal to the index of the linearization; the top stratum $\M^{J}_{A,g,n}(X)$, consisting of maps with smooth domains, has dimension \eqref{dim.MX}, while the stratum consisting of maps whose domains have $k$ nodes has dimension $2k$ less than \eqref{dim.MX}.
+The top stratum is oriented by the determinant line bundle as in \cite{rt1} or \cite{ms2}.
+The compactness statements follow from Theorem~\ref{3.TopTheorem}a. \end{proof}

-Finally, the gluing theorem in \cite{rt1} shows that the strata fit together to form a topological manifold over each regular $J$ and also each regular path.
-(The situation is much more complicated without the assumption that all domains are stable with only trivial automorphisms). \end{proof}
+The properties of the moduli space listed in Theorem~\ref{Ruan-Tian} imply that, for regular domain-fine $J$, the compactified moduli space carries a fundamental cycle in rational \v{C}ech homology (as stated, the theorem does not provide enough information to obtain a fundamental class in singular homology).
+The key point is that, in \v{C}ech homology, every oriented topological manifold $\M^J$ carries a fundamental class $[\M^J]\in \cHH_\iota(\M^J, \Q)$ (compactness is not needed), and when $B^J$ has codimension~2 as in Theorem~\ref{Ruan-Tian}, the long exact sequence for the pair $(\ov{\M}^J, B^J)$ gives an isomorphism

+Under this isomorphism, $[\M^J]$ corresponds to a class in $\cHH_\iota(\ov\M^J, \Q)$ that we denote $[\ov{\M}^J]$.
+The existence of this class was noted by Donaldson and Kronheimer \cite[page 357]{DK}, and a detailed presentation will be given in \cite{IPFC}.